omonubi/ACKS-by-omonubi/README.md

 ## Acknowledgments

-* Alexander Macris, author of ACKS and owner of Autarch
+* Alexander Macris, author of ACKS, ACKS II, and the owner of Autarch
 * GiGs, TheAaron, Kraynic, and everyone else in the [Roll20 Forums](https://app.roll20.net/forum/) that have helped me progress to where I am in sheet development over the years.
-* My Wednesday night ACKS gaming group, who have put up with me for far too long. ;)
+* My weekly ACKS gaming group, who have put up with me for far too long. ;)